electrode-io/electrode-native/docs/cli/cauldron/add/miniapps.md

 **Caution**  Before using the `--force/-f` option, be sure that you can bypass compatibility checks.

 #### Remarks
-* You can only add MiniApp versions that have been published to NPM.
-* You cannot use the `file` or `git` scheme for the MiniApp that you add using the `ern cauldron add miniapps <miniapps..>` command.
-* The MiniApp is retrieved from NPM and should be a versioned with an NPM package descriptor corresponding to the published MiniApp version.

 * If one MiniApp does not pass compatibility checks, the MiniApp is not added to the Cauldron and a new container version is not generated.

 #### Related commands

 [ern cauldron update miniapps] | Updates the version of an existing MiniApp

 _________
 [ern cauldron update miniapps]: ../update/miniapps.md